-Fuse replacement (for SP type)
+Fuse replacement (For electrical starter type)

 Before replacing a fuse, disconnect the battery cable from the battery negative (-) terminal.
 Failure to do so may cause a shortcircuit.

 Never use a fuse with a rating that exceeds the specified rating as this could cause serious damage to the electrical system.